All fields are required

 Unlike certain food safety tips, I cannot tell you to stay away from water.
 There are however, tips to keep in mind when the possibility of breathing in water could lead to Legionnaires’ disease.
 Living in larger housing apartments could also lead to higher danger levels and there are steps to ensure you are safe as well.

 Legionella grows better in warm water.
 This includes: Whirlpools, spas, hot tubs, humidifiers, and hot water tanks.
 In order to keep the bacterium from growing, washing out pipes and water systems should be a regular occurrence.
 Of course, this is more difficult of you live in an apartment building so getting information to your landlord will help you and your neighbors.
 The CDC developed a toolkit for download on Water Management Programs for buildings in order to help owners know what to do to keep their tenants safe.
 Communicate with your building owners to see if this procedure is already in place.

 The question I am asked more than any when people find out I contribute to a food safety site is: how can I stay safe?
 If I had all of the answers we would not be here learning them together.
 I try to set a good example to my family and friends.
 We stay diligent when it comes to reading about the latest outbreak.
 I follow food safety practices every day when cooking meals or eating out.
 But is it enough?

 We all need to stay aware of what is happening around us when it comes to the food we eat.
 My advice when asked: stay informed.
 Taking the time to read about certain food safety issues and outbreaks is the best place to start.
-Here at makefoodsafe.com, there is a wealth of information.
+There is a wealth of information on our siste.
 If there is something you would like to know about that you do not see here please contact us.
 In the meantime, stay informed and stay safe.